 Even though it is not a long hike, it is difficult due to the combination of high altitude + humidity, making you feel that you are literally hiking in slow motion.
 But the views along the way and from the top are so rewarding!
 The Montaña Machu Picchu trek offers unparalleled views of the famous Inca sanctuary, and during the hike, you have panoramic views of the surrounding mountain scenery.

 The Machu Picchu Mountain Trek is wide and well-marked.
 After the warden’s hut, the trail follows a fairly even ascent, and gradually and steadily gains altitude.
 There are several views and rest points along the way, and you will need to stop to appreciate the vistas and to catch your breath.
 The views of the Machu Picchu become even more impressive as you ascend the mountain.

 As the trail gets closer to the base of Machu Picchu Mountain, the steps become steeper, narrower, and more challenging.
 The descent follows the same route but takes about 30-minutes less.

-Note that to go climb the Montaña Machu Picchu you need to book way in advance.
+📍 INSIDER TIP: Note that to go climb the Montaña Machu Picchu you need to book way in advance.
 It is limited to 400 hikers per day.
-The tickets need to be purchase as a combination with the general entrance to Machu Picchu.
+The tickets need to be purchased as a combination with the general entrance to Machu Picchu.
 The first entrance is from 7 am – 8 am and the second entrance is from 9 am-10 am.
-Click here and book in advance your official tickets to enter Machu Picchu and to hike the Montaña Machu Picchu.
+Make sure you book in advance your official tickets to enter Machu Picchu and to hike the Montaña Machu Picchu.